 Olivia Moore is one of the UK’s most innovative and creative violinists.
-She works across a broad spectrum of genres, dedicating herself primarily to jazz and classical Indian music, while also drawing influence from other sources such as flamenco, gypsy and folk.
+She works across a broad spectrum of genres, dedicating herself primarily to jazz and classical Indian music.

 Background